AlexandraGF/CV/README.md

 ## Experience

+### Junior Developer
+Pottermore  July 2018 - October 2018

+Worked in a scrum team to develop and maintain the existing website and applications, as well as developing new products.
+Left on 11th October due to a flagship product postponement and resulting team restructuring.
+- Front-end development (ReactJs and Javascript) and bug fixing using ReactJS.
+For example: created reusable components, created breakpoints, component testing using Jest, created and reviewed pull requests and assisted with go-lives.
+- Regular sprint planning and collaboration with other USA-based sprint teams.
+- Liaising with business and graphic designers to understand and deliver on requirements.
+- Management of tickets in JIRA.

 ### Receptionist / Office Administrator
 Kellan Group PLC	September 2016 – December 2017
 - First contact point for clients, suppliers and candidates – via phone, email and face to face.